thriveweb/sailing-paradise/content/boatTours/2018-09-04-cruise-example-2.md

   imageOverlay: /images/uploads/DSC_1073.jpg
   video: >-
     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
-contentColumnTitle: We love Cruise parties and Cruise parties love us!
+contentColumnTitle: We love our Paradise and want to share it with you!
 contentColumn: >-
-  We have hosted over 1000 happy Cruise parties and we are continually striving to create the best experience possible for our guests.
+  We have over 15 years experience providing exciting tours in our beautiful Gold Coast paradise and are continually striving to create the best experience possible for our guests.

-  We understand that you want your special day to be memorable, fun, relaxing and stress free and that is exactly what we specialise in.
+  We understand that you want your visit to be memorable, fun, relaxing and stress free and that is exactly what we specialise in.

   From the moment you send through an enquiry all the way through to the follow